 • Develop test methodologies and test suites for the relevant signalling protocols.

-Study Group 11 is to work on enhancements to existing Recommendations on signalling protocols of legacy networks and systems, e.g. Signalling System Number 7 (SS7), digital subscriber signalling 1 and 2 (DSS1 and DSS2), etc. The objective is to satisfy business needs of member organizations that wish to offer new features and services using networks based on existing Recommendations.
+Study Group 11 is to work on enhancements to existing Recommendations on signalling protocols of legacy networks and new networks to ensure signalling and management security.
+The objective is to satisfy business needs of member organizations that wish to offer new features and services using networks based on existing Recommendations.

-Study Group 11 is to continue coordination of the ITU-T/IEC certification scheme intended to develop procedures for applying the ITU Testing Laboratories recognition procedure and establishing collaboration with existing conformance assessment programmes.
+Study Group 11 is to continue coordination with ILAC on the ITU Testing Laboratories recognition procedure and establishing collaboration with existing conformance assessment programmes.

 Study Group 11 is to continue its work on any test specifications for use in benchmarks testing and testing specification for standardized network parameters in relation to the framework for Internet-related measurements.

-Study Group 11 is to continue its work with relevant standards organizations and forums on subject areas established by the cooperation agreement
+Study Group 11 is to continue its work with relevant standards organizations and forums on subject areas established by the cooperation agreement.

-When meeting in Geneva, Study Group 11 will hold collocated meetings with Study Group 13.
+Study Group 11 is to continue its work in developing ITU-T Recommendations, technical reports and guidelines to assist ITU Member States in combating counterfeit, tampered and stolen ICT equipment and the adverse implications thereof.

 ITU-T Study Group 12

 A particular focus of ITU-T Study Group 12 is on the end-to-end quality (as perceived by the customer) delivered using a path that, with increasing frequency, involves complex interactions between terminals and network technologies (e.g. mobile terminals, multiplexers, gateway and network signal processing equipment, and IP-based networks).